By Lauren Howie, the University of Manchester

 After an incredible 4 months off uni, the stress of essay deadlines, 9ams and rushed breakfasts has become a strange and distant memory.

-Before coming out to study abroad I was anxious about my second semester.
-Would I have friends staying for the whole year?
+Before coming out to Australia I was anxious about my second semester.
+Would I have friends staying the whole year?
 Would I need to find a new house?
 Would I be ready to go home?

 As for housing I chose to sign a year lease on a house with 4 other exchange students I met in a hostel.
 I’m really happy we did this as it meant I didn’t have to stress about finding anywhere new over the summer break.
 It was also a great way to save money as it was super easy to rent out our rooms while travelling!

 And finally the fear of being home sick.
 Although I think of my friends and family at home often, I can’t assure you enough how quickly time passes here!
 7 months has flown by and I’m more than thrilled that I get to spend another semester exploring this great city before I go back to the chilly streets of Manchester.
 What probably made this easier was that I was really lucky to have my family visit me throughout my time in Aus.
 If you can arrange a little holiday with someone from home then I would highly recommend!

 So bring on the groggy early mornings, half eaten pieces of toast and never ending journal articles – semester 2 I’m ready for you!